mdditt2000/kubernetes-1-19/cis 2.8/multi-deployment/README.md

 ### Step 1: Deploy CIS

 In this user-guide CIS is deployed using a manifest.
 CIS can also be deployed using the CIS Operator from the OpenShift dashboard.
-Follow user-guide to deploy CIS using the Operator CIS [Operator CIS](https://github.com/mdditt2000/k8s-bigip-ctlr/tree/main/user_guides/operator#readme)
+Follow user-guide to deploy CIS using the [Operator CIS](https://github.com/mdditt2000/k8s-bigip-ctlr/tree/main/user_guides/operator#readme)